Truth Seekers

-Truth Seekers is a 2020 British supernatural comedy horror streaming television series created by Nick Frost, Simon Pegg, James Serafinowicz, and Nat Saunders.
+Truth Seekers is a 2020 British supernatural comedy horror television series created by Nick Frost, Simon Pegg, Peter Serafinowicz, and Nat Saunders.
 The series was directed by Jim Field Smith and stars Nick Frost and Simon Pegg, with Emma D'Arcy, Samson Kayo, Julian Barratt, Susan Wokoma, and Malcolm McDowell in supporting roles.

 The first two episodes premiered at the Canneseries Festival, on 10 October 2020, followed by an Amazon Prime Video release on 30 October 2020.

 On 11 February 2021, Frost announced via his Instagram page that the show had been cancelled.